Tdude/sentence-slider/readme.md

 ## Why
 Maja was grumpy and couldn't understand why things "won't work" in Wordpress.
 This plugin was created in a couple of hours based on a dusty template for plugins I did long ago.

+## Challenges
+Language files, mo, po, no, på (as I misspelled it once), were not my forte.
+I spent half the next day trying to get a grasp.
+Got it, woohoo!